Imperial Schrade: Consolidation

 The Baers purchased Schrade Cutlery Company in 1946 from J. Louis Schrade and renamed it the Schrade Walden Cutlery Corporation, a division of the Imperial Knife Associated Companies group.
 The Schrade-Walden division was moved from Walden, New York, to Ellenville, New York, after a fire consumed the factory in 1958, though the two companies would maintain separate manufacturing facilities.
 Imperial Knife had positive economic growth up to the late 1970s, but as the conglomerate entered the 1980s, a consolidation took place and the company divested itself of various holdings in order to streamline management.

 In 1983, Albert M. Baer took the company private to ward off hostile investors by purchasing all outstanding stock in the company.
 The company changed names in 1985 to Imperial Schrade Corp. and Walter Gardiner was named President and COO.
 All U.S. operations were combined under one roof in Ellenville, the vacant Channel Master antenna factory.
 In the 1990s, the company entered the multi-tool market and the Baers were both inducted into the Blade Magazine Cutlery Hall of Fame.

 In July 2004, the year the company celebrated its 100th anniversary, the factory in Ellenville was closed.
-The Schrade name was purchased by Taylor Brands LLC, who continue to manufacture products under the Schrade brand as well as Old Timer, Uncle Henry, Imperial & Smith & Wesson knives.
-Production is now in China.
+The Schrade name was purchased by Taylor Brands LLC, who continued to manufacture products under the Schrade brand as well as Old Timer, Uncle Henry, Imperial, and Smith & Wesson knives.
+Production was moved to China.

-In July 2016, Smith and Wesson Holding Corporation announced that its Battenfeld Technologies division was to purchase Taylor Brands.
+In July 2016, Smith & Wesson Holding Corporation announced that its Battenfeld Technologies division was to purchase Taylor Brands.